tkellen/memorybox/README.md

 unpaired  0       file names     e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855
 b94d27b9934d3e08a52e52d7da7dabfac484efe37a5380ee9088f7ace2efcde9-sha256 should be named ef875a1705a5fdac206be996f4dc1f726ea6b68861eb741c37def7277f179e37-sha256, possible data corruption
 ```
-> Note: Depending on the size and location of the store (local vs remote) using
-the "rehash" function can take some time as it requires processing every single
+> Note: This can take some time as it requires reading every single bit of every
-bit of every single file in the store.
+single datafile in the store (to recompute the filename hash).

 There is no visual mechanism for viewing what you have stored.
 It is up to you
 to build something to showcase it.
 I use this tool to support authoring a media